Redesigning DataUP for scalable future growth

 Defining the footprint of a startup to build the voice of a brand

-At the start of the DataUP redesign, the goal was to transform a fragmented digital presence into a high-performing growth engine.
-Using an OKR framework, our Objective was to establish DataUP as the definitive authority in the Twin Cities data landscape by professionalizing the website as a digital touchpoint.
+At the outset of the DataUP redesign, the objective was to transform a fragmented digital presence into a high-performing growth engine.
+Using an OKR framework, the primary Objective was to establish DataUP as the definitive authority in the Twin Cities data landscape by professionalizing the website as a strategic digital touchpoint.
 The Key Results focused on increasing lead quality by 25% and reducing time-to-market for new pages through a scalable architecture.
-This initiative allowed us to validate new design patterns as a bedrock for future growth.
-The stakeholders recognized the solution required more than a visual refresh; it demanded an interface and code structure flexible enough to support rapid, iterative expansion.
+This initiative provided the opportunity to validate new design patterns as a foundation for future growth.
+The stakeholders recognized that the solution required more than a visual refresh; it demanded an interface and code structure flexible enough to support rapid, iterative expansion.

-To meet these requirements, I engineered Analog, a centralized "Single Source of Truth" design system.
-By utilizing Figma for high-fidelity prototyping and building components in isolation, I ensured every element was accessible, responsive, and high-performing.
-The final output was a feature-rich design ecosystem built on a modular framework developed in Webflow, allowing deployment of complex layouts while maintaining strict brand consistency.
-This systematic approach transformed the site from a reactive blog into a robust digital hub that showcases DataUP’s technical breadth and integrated consulting solutions.
+To meet these requirements, I engineered Analog — a centralized "Single Source of Truth" design system.
+By utilizing Figma for high-fidelity prototyping and building components in isolation, I ensured every element was accessible, responsive, and performant.
+The final output was a feature-rich design ecosystem built on a modular framework developed in Webflow, enabling the deployment of complex layouts while maintaining strict brand consistency.
+This systematic approach transformed the site from a reactive blog into a robust digital hub that showcases DataUP's technical breadth and integrated consulting solutions.

-The following sections document the standards created for developing a solutions-based website product and the strategic process used to build Analog and its components.
+The following sections document the standards established for developing a solutions-based website product and the strategic process for building Analog and its components.

 Discovery: